klaytn/klaytn-docs/docs/references/json-rpc/eth/block.md

-# Block

 ## The Default Block Parameter <a id="the-default-block-parameter"></a>

   When you send an API request with the `eth` namespace, the block height is determined by the `defaultBlock` parameter.

 The following options are possible for the `defaultBlock` parameter: